aibaba-ai/aibaba-ai/README.md

 ### 1. Build and Verify AI Agent Locally

-Use the aibaba-ai library to create and test your AI agent in your local development environment.
+Use the aibaba_ai library to create and test your AI agent in your local development environment.
 The library provides comprehensive tools including prebuilt templates, NLP capabilities, and integration utilities.

 **Key Steps:**
 - Define the agent's functionality, purpose, and environment